kostyaVyrodov/education/languages/js/INTERNALS.md

 1. The file contents are printed to the console.
 1. As there are no further callbacks in flight, the process exits.

+Each call would have been made in parallel in its own thread within the libuv thread pool.
+Even though we wrote our code "in JavaScript", we are actually deploying a very efficient multithreaded execution engine while avoiding the difficulties of thread management.

 ## JavaScript pillars

 **Functions are objects**.
 A function always accepts 2 arguments: `this` and `arguments`.
 It's possible to invoke function with `call` and `apply`.